Melbourne tobacco wars: Casualties and damages

-Victoria Police have confirmed over 100 properties have been targeted, primarily tobacco retailers and convenience stores across Melbourne and regional Victoria.
+Victoria Police have confirmed over 100 properties have been firebombed, primarily tobacco retailers and convenience stores across Melbourne and regional Victoria.

 In Coburg, a fire destroyed part of a convenience store and caused collateral damage to an adjacent nightclub, including $15,000 worth of DJ equipment.

 In Fawkner, an arson attack on a smoke shop resulted in heavy damage to neighboring businesses, including a family-owned cake shop.

+In January 2025, a residence was firebombed in Melbourne, which ended up being a case of mistaken identity.
+A 27-year-old woman named Katie Tangey was killed in the house fire in Truganina.

+In July 2026, a tobacco shop in Victoria Street in Richmond was ram raided and set alight, destroying the shop and damaging ten neighbouring shops.